toekneeta/CodeSemanticSearch/README.md

 *If using LTR and want to use pre-made embeddings, download here: https://drive.google.com/drive/folders/10DAVFMzN92u_Y9yQSr6EOKbubgRzHe1K?usp=sharing

-To run the search engine (Windows):
+To run the search engine:
 1) Open the command prompt
 2) Install and open Docker Desktop
 3) Run the following commands: